π§© Integration

 cd ios

-to navigate to theios
+- to navigate to the folderpod install

-to install the iOS dependencies
+- to install the iOS dependencies

-Storybook Component
+Storybook Componentβ

 To enable Sherlo to navigate through stories, update the Storybook component